 By the way, if you’ve never done this before, this article shows you more details on how to mix resin.

-[OPTIONAL] Step 4: Color
+[OPTIONAL] Step 3: Color

 If you’re going to use resin colors, now is the time to do it.
 Color your resin or keep it clear.
-It’s your ring, so do it your way!
+It’s your ring, so do it your way.

-I used gold glitter to color my resin.
-You can never go wrong with glitter.
+💡 Pro tip: You can never go wrong with glitter.

-Step 6: Remove bubbles
+Step 5: Remove bubbles

 Once you’re sure your project is bubble-free, cover it with a dome and leave it to cure for the next 12 to 24 hours.

-Pro tip: Because this ring has a thin band, you will want to give it extra time to cure.
+💡 Pro tip: Because this ring has a thin band, you want to give it extra time to cure.
 Make sure your resin stays warm for an extra couple of days, and that will give your ring time to get extra hard and remain durable when you wear it.

-Step 7: Demold
+Step 6: Demold

-Step 8: Finish
+Step 7: Finish

 Your resin ring might have a sharp edge or a point that feels uncomfortable.
 You can sand resin with a nail file or wet/dry sandpaper.
 If it isn’t glossy enough for your liking, you can polish the resin too.